-Normal or mildly increased albuminuria (A1): <30 mg/24 hours (equals <3 mg/mmol creatinine; or <30 mg/g creatinine)
+Normal or mildly increased albuminuria (A1): < 30 mg/24 h (equals < 3 mg/mmol creatinine; or < 30 mg/g creatinine)

-Moderately increased albuminuria (A2): 30-300 mg/24 hours (equals 3-30 mg/mmol creatinine; or 30-300 mg/g creatinine)
+Moderately increased albuminuria (A2): 30-300 mg/24 h (equals 3-30 mg/mmol creatinine; or 30-300 mg/g creatinine)

-Severely increased albuminuria (A3): >300 mg/24 hours (equals >30 mg/mmol creatinine, or >300 mg/g creatinine)
+Severely increased albuminuria (A3): > 300 mg/24 h (equals > 30 mg/mmol creatinine, or > 300 mg/g creatinine)

-5.3.1.2.
-Diagnostic significance of measurements tubular proteins in addition to glomerular proteins
+5.3.1.2 Diagnostic significance of tubular proteins in addition to glomerular proteins

-Incidence of tubular diseases in end-stage renal disease (ESRD)

-The incidence of new end-stage renal diseases needing kidney replacement therapy (KRT) was 145 patients/million inhabitants/year in 2021 in Europe (range 53 to 283/million inhabitants/year in different countries) [69].
-Out of these, 5% to 20% may have been caused by tubulo-interstitial nephropathies.
+Incidence of tubular diseases in end-stage renal diseases (ESRD): The incidence of new end-stage renal diseases needing kidney replacement therapy (KRT) was 145 patients/ million inhabitants/year in 2021 in Europe (range 53-283/ million inhabitants/year in different countries) [69].
+Out of these, 5-20 % may have been caused by tubulo-interstitial nephropathies.
 Uncertainty relates to the 30% of KRT cases where the primary kidney disease remained unknown, and to combined damages of different renal compartments.
 Renal tubulopathy may result from nephrotoxic medication (nonsteroidal anti-inflammatory drugs, aminoglycosides, or cytostatic drugs), acute renal failure, pyelonephritis, or specific tubulopathies, e.g., due to myeloma or epidemic nephropathy (Hanta virus infection).
 Tubulopathy finally appears in all advanced kidney diseases.

-Detection of renal diseases with proteinuria markers

-Quantitative measurements of both glomerular and tubular marker proteins are needed for sensitive detection of all renal disorders [70].
+Detection of renal diseases with proteinuria markers: Quantitative measurements of both glomerular and tubular marker proteins are needed for sensitive detection of all renal disorders [70].
 An increased excretion of albumin and IgG in urine, as seen in diabetes mellitus, nephrosclerosis, or glomerulonephritis, reflects a defect in the permselectivity of glomerular basement membrane.
-Low molecular mass proteins, such as α 1-microglobulin, β 2-microglobulin, retinol-binding protein, and immunoglobulin light chains, are excreted into the end urine, when the absorption capacity of the tubular epithelium is reduced due to overload or tubular damage as a sign of tubular dysfunction.
-This occurs in inflammation of tubulo-interstitial space, i.e., interstitial nephritis and acute pyelonephritis, in vascular damage, or in excretion of immunoglobulin light chains, i.e., Bence Jones proteinuria of myeloma. - Occasionally, toxic damage to the kidneys caused by administration of analgesics, cytostatic drugs or aminoglycosides, or metabolic inhibition, e.g., inhibition of tubular prenylation by statins, may cause increased excretion of tubular markers into urine [71].
+Low molecular mass proteins, such as α_1 -microglobulin, β_2 -microglobulin, retinolbinding protein, and immunoglobulin light chains, are excreted into the end urine, when the absorption capacity of the tubular epithelium is reduced due to overload or tubular damage as a sign of tubular dysfunction.
+This occurs in inflammation of tubulo-interstitial space, i.e., interstitial nephritis and acute pyelonephritis, in vascular damage, or in excretion of immunoglobulin light chains, i.e., Bence Jones proteinuria of myeloma.
+Occasionally, toxic damage to the kidneys caused by administration of analgesics, cytostatic drugs or aminoglycosides, or metabolic inhibition, e.g., inhibition of tubular prenylation by statins, may cause increased excretion of tubular markers into urine [71].

-Pathophysiological mechanisms explain combined excretion of both high and low molecular mass marker proteins into urine, but different major proteins allow differentiation of renal and post-renal diseases by means of specific measurements from a single urine specimen [72, 73, 60] (Table 5-13, and graphically in Figure 5-1).
+Pathophysiological mechanisms explain combined excretion of both high and low molecular mass marker proteins into urine, but different major proteins allow differentiation of renal and post-renal diseases by means of specific measurements from a single urine specimen [60, 72, 73] (Table 18, and graphically in Figure 4).